hatsunearu/hatsunearu.github.io/source/_posts/Radio-Devlog-1-Introductions.md

 I like using Python for basically everything.
-I've used it for a long time and I think it's pretty darn good for what I expect to do, and it's more accessible than lets say MATLAB.
+I've used it for a long time and I think it's pretty darn good for what I expect to do, and it's more accessible than for instance MATLAB.
 I don't have a license for MATLAB so let's hope I am not forced to use it.

 As for test equipment, I have a Rigol DS1054Z scope, hacked of course to get